chengmo03013106/Study-Note/optimizing_cpp/README.md

 `int res = (a*b) / c , a*b will be overflow, this is not be check automatically.`

 ### unsigned vs signed integer:
-Unsigned is faster if divide a integer with a constant , it also suit for the module "%"
+1.Unsigned is faster if divide a integer with a constant , it also suit for the module "%"
-Signed is faster convert to double.
+2.Signed is faster convert to double.
 ```c
 unsigned n = 15;	15/5	or 15%5 is faster.
 double c = a*2.5; a is signed is faster